Reschivon/jForth/README.md

 make linked list dictionary traversal work with here

+Early binding for native java words so they can be compiled

 ## Motivation
 The need to speed up the development process of FIRST Tech Challenge robotics code.
 Deploying a single edit requires 20s of build time, manual download thru a cable, repositioning the robot, and restarting the OpMode.
 However with Forth this can be reduced to nil.